ibm-cloud-docs/BlockStorage/faqs.md

 No. Link Aggregation Control Protocol (LACP) is not a recommended configuration with iSCSI.
 Use the multi-path input/output (MPIO) framework for I/O balancing and redundancy.

 With an MPIO configuration, a server with multiple NICs can transmit and receive I/O across all available interfaces to a corresponding MPIO-enabled storage device.
-This setup provides redundancy that can ensure that the storage traffic remains steady even if one of the paths becomes unavailable.
+This setup provides redundancy that can make sure that the storage traffic remains steady even if one of the paths becomes unavailable.
 If a server has two 1-Gb NICs and the storage server has two 1-Gb NICs, the theoretical maximum throughput is about 200 MB/s.

 Link aggregation (such as LACP or 802.3ad) through NIC teaming does not work the same way as MPIO.
 Link aggregation does not improve the throughput of a single I/O flow, nor does it provide multiple paths.
 A single flow always traverses one single path.
 The benefit of link aggregation can be observed when several “unique” flows exist, and each flow comes from a different source.
 Each individual flow is sent down its own available NIC interface, which is determined by a hash algorithm.
 Thus with more unique flows, more NICs can provide greater aggregate throughput.